epfl-ada/ada-2024-project-dondata2025/docs/index.md

 ## Most represented names per movie genre

-Here is an interactive visualization showing the most frequent character names in each movie genre:

-{% include top_10_names.html %}
+Here is an interactive visualization showing the most frequent character names in each movie genre:{% include top_10_names.html %}